-Washington University is currently restructuring its PhD programs.
-Students will continue to follow the procedures and policies outlined in the Graduate School Bulletin and website for the remainder of the Spring 2022-Summer 2022.
-In this new structure, the Office of the Provost will oversee those policies and elements of WashU graduate programming requiring a centralized, coordinated approach.
+Washington University has restructured its PhD programs.
+In this new structure, the Office of the Provost will oversee those policies and elements of WashU graduate programming that require a centralized, coordinated approach.

 Each school will continue to administer and maintain admissions, finances, and enrollment management for its PhD programs.
 Examples of policies and practices administered by the schools include:

 - Tuition remission, stipend disbursement and health insurance subsidies

 - Registration, graduation, grade changes, advisor assignments, milestone record-keeping, dissertation submissions, and degree verifications

 - Leaves of absence, withdrawal, reinstatement, probation, and dismissal

 The Doctoral Council is a standing committee of Washington University in St. Louis that is advisory to the provost, and represents the faculty and students of schools granting the Doctor of Philosophy (PhD) degree.